 Thailand makes one of its 'largest ever' crystal methamphetamine busts

-BANGKOK: Thailand has made one of its largest crystal methamphetamine busts, seizing 700 million baht (£15.9 million) worth of the drug, police said on Tuesday, as the United Nations warned Southeast Asia was being flooded with illegal drugs from the "Golden Triangle" region.
+BANGKOK: Thailand has made one of its largest crystal methamphetamine busts, seizing 700 million baht (US$22.44 million) worth of the drug, police said on Tuesday (Apr 3), as the United Nations warned Southeast Asia was being flooded with illegal drugs from the "Golden Triangle" region.

-Police said 700 kilograms (1,543 lbs) of the drug, known as ice, was seized on March 28 in southern Chumpon Province and were destined for Malaysia.
+Police said 700kg of the drug, known as ice, was seized on Mar 28 in southern Chumpon Province and were destined for Malaysia.

 The drugs were produced in the Golden Triangle region, where the borders of Thailand, Myanmar and Laos meet.
 Two Thais and two Malaysians were arrested in connection with the bust.